-The Company, incorporated in November 1982, is one of Philippines' leading developers of memorial parks in the country in terms of land developed.
-As of 31 December 2015, the Company has been successful in developing a total of six memorial park projects, covering 58.46 hectares in various parts of the country.
+The Company, incorporated in 16 November 1982, is one of Philippines' leading developers of memorial parks in the country in terms of land developed.
+As of 31 March 2016, the Company has been successful in developing a total of six memorial park projects, covering 55.18 hectares in various parts of the country.
 These existing projects are spaced across various areas of the Philippines, including the cities of Las Piñas and Cagayan de Oro and in the provinces of Bulacan, Cebu, Iloilo, and Zamboanga.

-In January 2016, the Company also acquired two existing memorial parks in Bambang, Nueva Vizcaya and in San Fernando, Pampanga, covering, in the aggregate, 8.2 hectares of land.
+In January 2016, the Company entered into agreements for the acquisition of two existing memorial parks in Bambang, Nueva Vizcaya and in San Fernando, Pampanga, covering, in the aggregate, 8.2 hectares of land.
+The existing memorial parks were acquired from unrelated parties, namely, the Bambang Ecological Sanctuary with respect to the memorial park in Bambang, Nueva Vizcaya and Sixta C. Patawaran with respect to the memorial park in San Fernando, Pampanga.
 These newly acquired parks are now under re-development by the Company.